For a Limited Time, Save 10% on Europe’s Best Boundless Journeys’ Adventures!

 We say goodbye to Sossusvlei this morning, departing camp early and driving through the snaking roads of the Kuiseb Canyon and out onto expansive gravel plains, eventually arriving in Walvis Bay before continuing north into the quaint coastal town of Swakopmund.

-We arrive in Swakopmund and settle in to our accommodations for the next two nights, a boutique hotel situated just outside town near the beach.
-This afternoon you are free for lunch and time to explore town or stroll along the beach.
+We arrive in Swakopmund and settle in to our accommodations for the next two nights, a historic hotel centrally located in town.
+This afternoon you are free for lunch and time to explore town.

 Walvis Bay Marine Safari